 For the "Compliance Resourcing" portion of my role, I advise the Associate Dean of the Faculty (for research) and other administrators on compliance matters.
 I also chair F&M's Grant-Related Institutional Policies and Procedures (GRIPP) Working Group, which is charged with assisting the College in developing and maintaining its grant-related fiscal and research compliance obligations.

 Education, Awards, and Honors

 My undergraduate work resulted in a BS in Geology from the State University College at Brockport (NY) and an AAS in Computer Information Systems at Jamestown Community College (NY).
 My Master's work resulted in a Diploma in Divinity Studies from the Unification Theological Seminary (UTS) in 1983, and, in May 2012, a Master's of Religious Education (MRE) degree.
-I am currently enrolled in a Doctor of Ministry (DMin) program at UTS focusing on board development of religiously affiliated nonprofit organizations.
+I am currently in the dissertation phase of a Doctor of Ministry (DMin) program at UTS focusing on board development of religiously affiliated nonprofit organizations.

 I hold professional certifications as a Certified Research Administrator (CRA), and as a Grant Professional Certified (GPC).
 I serve on the Editorial Board of the Journal of Research Administration, and lead the team that developed JRA's Author Fellowship Program.
 In addition to my research administration related service, I am a member of the Chautauqua Leadership Network (CLN), having completed CLN's leadership training program in 2004, and serve as Vice Chair of the board for the National Collegiate Association for the Research of Principles (CARP).